Registration of the asylum application

 Registration of applications for international protection (“Καταγραφή”)

 Article 69(1) of the Asylum Code provides that any foreigner or stateless person has the right to “make” an application for international protection.
-In this case, the application is submitted before the competent receiving authorities, i.e. the Regional Asylum Offices (RAO), the Autonomous Asylum Units (AAU) or the Mobile Asylum Units of the Asylum Service or the Regional Reception and Identification Services,[1] depending on their local jurisdiction, which shall immediately proceed with the “full registration” (πλήρης καταγραφή) of the application.
+The application is submitted before the competent receiving authorities, i.e., the Regional Asylum Offices (RAO), the Autonomous Asylum Units (AAU) or the Mobile Asylum Units of the Asylum Service or the Regional Reception and Identification Services,[1] depending on their local jurisdiction, which shall immediately proceed with the “full registration” (πλήρης καταγραφή) of the application.

 Following the “full registration” of the asylum claim,[2] the application for international protection is considered to be lodged (κατατεθειμένη).[3]

-The Asylum Code provides that the time limit for such full registration to take place, is no more than 15 days.
-More precisely, according to the Asylum Code, where “for whatever reason” full registration is not possible, following a decision of the Director of the Asylum Service, the Receiving Authorities may conduct a “basic registration” (απλή καταγραφή) of the asylum seeker’s necessary details within 3 working days, and then proceed to the full registration by way of priority within a period of not exceeding 15 working days from “basic registration”.[4]
-In such a case, the applicant receives upon “basic registration”, a document indicating his or her personal details and a photograph, to be replaced by the International Protection Applicant Card upon the lodging of the full application.[5]
+The Asylum Code provides that such full registration shall take place no more than 15 working days from the time of simple registration.
+More precisely, according to the Asylum Code, where “for whatever reason” full registration is not possible, following a decision of the Director of the Asylum Service, the Receiving Authorities may conduct a “simple registration” (απλή καταγραφή) of the asylum seeker’s necessary details within 3 working days, and then proceed to the full registration by way of priority within a period of not exceeding 15 working days from “simple registration”.[4]
+In such a case, upon “basic registration”, the applicant receives a document indicating his or her personal details and a photograph, to be replaced by the International Protection Applicant Card when their full registration is eventually carried out, i.e., upon the lodging of the full application.[5]

-According to the Asylum Code, if the application is submitted before a non-competent authority, that authority is obliged to promptly notify the competent receiving authority and to refer the applicant thereto.[6]
-However, in practice, for an asylum application to be properly lodged, the applicant should lodge an application in person before the Asylum Service.
+According to the Asylum Code, if the application is submitted before a non-competent authority, that authority is obliged to promptly notify the competent receiving authority and refer the applicant thereto.[6]
+An asylum application will not be considered properly lodged until it is fully registered by the Asylum Service, as the competent authority.

-For third-country nationals willing to apply for asylum while in detention or under reception and identification procedures, the detention authority or RIS must register the intention to apply on an electronic network connected to the Asylum Service no later than 3 working days under the Asylum Code.[7]
+For third-country nationals willing to apply for asylum while in detention, the competent Detention Authorities shall ensure the immediate preparation and submission of a written declaration to that effect, following which the detention authority must register (simple registration) the application on an electronic network connected to the Asylum Service within three working days.[7]

 Lodging of applications (“Κατάθεση”)